tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-07-Ins_Asyncio.md

 Open the solution file and review the following:

-* This program is an over-simplified version of students' trading frameworks to more easily focus on the implementation changes required to use a real-time data loading paradigm; this program is less than 100 lines code.
+* This program is an over-simplified version of students' trading frameworks to more easily focus on the implementation changes required to use a real-time data load paradigm; this program is less than 100 lines of code.

   ```python
   def initialize(cash):